mattdias96/instadeep-test/README.md

 in the paper ["Using Deep Learning to Annotate the Protein Universe"](https://www.biorxiv.org/content/10.1101/626507v2.full).
 The model is trained on the [PFAM dataset](https://www.kaggle.com/datasets/googleai/pfam-seed-random-split) and its performance is measured on multi-class accuracy.
-This github repo was develped for the InstaDeep Machine Learning Engineer Coding Test
+This github repo was develped for the InstaDeep Machine Learning Engineer Coding Test.

 ## Table of Contents
 - [Installation](#installation)